MicrosoftDocs/dataexplorer-docs/kusto/set-timeout-limits.md

 ---
-title: Set timeouts in Azure Data Explorer
+title: Set timeouts
-description: Learn how to set the query timeout length in various Azure Data Explorer tools, such as Kusto.Explorer and the Azure Data Explorer web UI. ms.topic: how-to ms.date: 07/18/2023
+description: Learn how to set the query timeout length in various tools, such as Kusto.Explorer and the Azure Data Explorer web UI. ms.topic: how-to ms.date: 07/18/2023
 monikerRange: "azure-data-explorer"